yegor256/factbase/README.md

 end
 ```

-You can save the factbase to the disc and then load it back:
+You can save the factbase to the disk and then load it back:

 ```ruby
 file = '/tmp/simple.fb'